 Which brings me to my point: bike lanes are not for cyclists – they’re for people who ride bikes.
 Ordinary people, wearing ordinary clothes, who have chosen to travel by bike.
 Most don’t identify as “cyclists”, they won’t yell at you for cutting them off, they don’t blatantly run red lights, and you definitely won’t catch them sporting Lycra.
 Every morning, they simply get dressed for work, hop on their bikes, and enjoy the convenience of cycling.

-Every time cities add new bike lanes, the cycling network grows, and travelling by bicycle becomes a safe, convenient option for more people.
+Every time cities add new bike lanes, their cycling networks grow, and travelling by bicycle becomes a safe, convenient option for more people.

 But these new bike riders are timid, and just as quickly as they appeared, a reversal of safe infrastructure almost surely guarantees their disappearance.
 Unlike stereotypical “cyclists”, these people aren’t comfortable cycling in any condition.
 If you’ve ever biked with someone who’s new to cycling (or tried it for the first time yourself), you know this.
 Things that an experienced cyclist knows to look out for, like a right-turning car or an opening door, can be downright terrifying for someone new to cycling.
 A single bad experience can shatter someone’s confidence and they may never ride again out of fear for their safety.